 This is one for the personal trainers that let their clients dictate the session and that think they need to KILL the hour with crazy amount of exercises with no precise and/or scheduled rest periods between exercises.
 Workouts are workouts.
 Competitions are competitions.
 They are not the same.
 Workouts exist to prepare you to be good in a competition.

-Sadly, too many trainees, inexperienced Trainers, especially those in the early stages of the beginners phase (not just CrossFit, but everything), think that killing yourself is the goal.
+Sadly, too many trainees, inexperienced Trainers, especially those in the early stages of the beginners phase, think that killing yourself is the goal.

 It seems reasonable on the surface – until they injure themselves.
 If you injure yourself today, what do you think tomorrow’s workout will look like?
 Working hard is important, but working smart is way more important.